check_esxi_hardware

 • The CIM server service must be running on the ESXi server.
 Starting from ESXi 6.5 the CIM server is disabled by default.
 See article How To enable CIM Server (WBEM service) in ESXi for more information.

-• If there is a firewall between your monitoring and ESXi server, open tcp port 5989 (or the port you define with -C)
+• If there is a firewall between your monitoring and ESXi server, allow TCP port 5989 (cim-https), or an alternative port you define with -C

 How to install PyWBEM